-2 Crime Prevention Through Environmental Design
+3.0 Crime Prevention Through Environmental Design

 Crime Prevention through Environmental Design (CPTED) is a crime prevention strategy that focuses on the planning, design and structure of cities and neighbourhoods.
 It reduces opportunities for crime by using design and place management principles that reduce the likelihood of essential crime ingredients from intersecting in time and space.

 CPTED aims to influence the design of buildings and places by:

-- Increasing the perception of risk to criminals by increasing the possibility of detection, challenge and capture; - Increasing the effort required to commit crime by increasing the time, energy or resources which need to be expended; - Reducing the potential rewards of crime by minimising, removing or concealing 'crime benefits'; and - Removing conditions that create confusion about required norms of behaviour (Department of Planning and Environment, formerly the Department of Urban Affairs and Planning, 2001).
+- Increasing the perception of risk to criminals by increasing the possibility of detection, challenge and capture; - Increasing the effort required to commit crime by increasing the time, energy or resources which need to be expended; - Reducing the potential rewards of crime by minimising, removing or concealing 'crime benefits'; and - Removing conditions that create confusion about required norms of behaviour (Department of Planning, Environment and Industry, formerly the Department of Urban Affairs and Planning, 2001).

 CPTED employs 4 key strategies.
-These strategies are surveillance, access control, territorial reinforcement and space/activity management.
+These include surveillance, access control, territorial reinforcement and space/activity management.

-In accordance with the 4 key strategies, the principals of crime prevention and public safety are addressed in relation to the proposed development in the following pages.
+In accordance with the 4 key strategies, the principals of crime prevention and public safety are addressed in relation to the proposed development.

-2.1 Natural Surveillance
+3.1 Natural Surveillance